sortrace/edge-public-installer/README.md

-# Sortrace Edge Updater
+# Sortrace Edge Installer

-The `edge-updater` repository provides all scripts needed for setting up and managing Sortrace truck devices remotely.
+The `edge-public-installer` repository provides all scripts needed for setting up and managing Sortrace truck devices remotely.
 It ensures devices can be installed, configured, and updated easily through a unified setup process.

 ---